 Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

-What Do the Number Mean on a Cordless Drill?
+What Do the Numbers Mean on a Cordless Drill?

 Cordless tools are great and, unlike their corded counterparts, they have the obvious advantage of freedom from a power cord that can get in the way, become taut when maneuvering the tool or end up being tripped over.
 Also you don't have to be lugging extension leads around.